 Gerry: One thing I noticed whilst working under Ed Eckstein and PolyGram for eight years is that if an assistant to someone influential within the company happened to express an opinion about a record, he was all of a sudden made Head of Publishing at another label, even though he had no experience in the business.
 So a lot of power was being given to guys who only wanted to chase trends.
 In contrast, the older cigar-chomping guys that we grew up with knew a good record when they heard it, whilst the generation that came after them didn’t.
 I remember when Soul II Soul blew up; I was doing a lot of remixes at the time, and label heads would say to me over and over, “Make me a Soul II Soul version of this song “.
 They didn’t care that the remix wouldn’t fit the artist in question.
 So the reality is that today’s major labels don’t have record people anymore.
 The current A&Rs are so scared that they don’t take any chances, and if you don’t sell a million units on your first album, they’ll drop you.
 So that was the biggest change I saw in terms of staff.

-Bernadette: Those cigar-chomping gentlemen from back in the day knew a good record even if it was a bum on a street humming a tune.
+Bernadette: Those cigar-chomping gentlemen from back in the day knew a good record even if it was a bum on the street humming a tune.
 Nowadays you need at least four finished tracks before a label will even consider you.
 I remember when I did my solo album in 1990 – they started bringing in all these college graduates to fill positions at the label.
 They would tell me, “This guy just graduated from Howard University and is going to be your new point person “, and I was like “Okay, but what does he know about music?
 Nothing “.
 Then they started giving A&R positions to people from the financial department, which only made sense if the bottom-line was to make more money.
 It was very disturbing to me.
 That’s why the focus of my new project with Gerry is to create good music, and not to write hits.
 We’re currently working on a project called “How To Survive A Mid-Life Crisis“, which I’m producing and Gerry is executive producing, and the focus is to make real music that reflects the legacy we want to create moving forward.

 Gerry: In today’s music world, it’s more about social media followings than the quality of music.
 The bottom-line always used to be how many people you could play to live.
 Most artists back in the day weren’t focused on over-producing albums because they knew that the real money was to be made on the road.
 I see some of that with Adele.
 She doesn’t have to release new music all the time because she has a successful tour life, in addition to album sales.